“My Unexpected Journey” by Ruth Fazal

 As I continued to read the poems, I slowly began to realise that this indeed was an invitation to go through a door, that would lead me on to a completely new path in my life.
 Clearly, God was speaking to me, and I could not ignore it.

-I felt that He was asking me to take some of the children’s poems and weave them together with portions of the scriptures, to create a work that would speak of His heart in the midst of this suffering.
+I felt that God was asking me to take some of the children’s poems and weave them together with portions of the scriptures, to create a work that would speak about His heart in the midst of this suffering.
 I was touched deeply by the sense of reality and yet of hopefulness that the children wrote about in the midst of their situation.
 Of course, reading their poems long after they wrote them, and knowing that most of these children perished in Auschwitz added a huge sense of pathos to their hopeful words.
 Something was stirring on the inside of me.
 These were not simply children’s poems…they were the heart cry of God’s people Israel, and somehow I understood that He wanted me to bring their words to the world, and to bring God’s Word together with these poems to communicate His heart, especially to those who are willing to hear Him.
 I knew this was not going to be an easy task.
 After all, I was a violinist…not a composer!
 And clearly this piece was not going to be anything small.

 Let me now say, I was not looking for a project!
 Life was full.
 A wife, and mother of two pre-teenage children with many activities, together with a busy life as a violinist in Toronto, as well as a worship leader beginning to travel on occasion.
 But, the sense of God’s calling was unmistakable, and unavoidable.
 I could not let it go, unless I was to ignore this feeling completely and walk away from what God was calling me to do.